vladostp/an-experimental-comparison-of-software-based-power-meters/GPU_Benchmarks/README.md

     - and in the list [('idle', 'sh'), ("mg", "D"), ("lu", "C"), ("ep", "D")] for the CPU benchmarks.
 - CPU: Whether to launch the CPU benchmarks instead of the GPU benchmarks, False by default.

-For example, to start the MG NAS benchmark (class D), monitored by the Carbon Tracker tool:
+For example, to start the MG NAS benchmark (class D), monitored by the CodeCarbon tool:

 - Using SSH
 ```